AtheosGame/AtheosGame.github.io/Game/Shadow/Shadow.md

 ---
 # Shadow

-All players start using the main shadow character from the beginning.
+All players start using a shadow character from the beginning.

 Players might have more than one shadow slot and exchange items between them.